KalidasVijaybhak/meanings/readme.md

 Charles Babbage"If physical machines can do physical work why cant physical machines do mental work."

 > what goes around comes around

+> people might forget what you said but not forget how you made them feel.